- Bioinformatics analysis of high-throughput biological data, including proteomics, using our well-defined analysis pipelines

 Mengjie Chen, PhD

-Mengjie Chen is an assistant professor in the Section of Genetic Medicine in the Department of Medicine and the Department of Human Genetics at the University of Chicago.
+Mengjie Chen is an Associate Professor of Genetic Medicine, Human Genetics and Statistics at the University of Chicago.
 Before joining UChicago, she was an assistant professor in the Department of Biostatistics and Genetics at UNC-Chapel Hill from 2014 to 2016.
 She obtained her PhD in Computational Biology and Bioinformatics from Yale University in 2014.
 Dr. Chen was a recipient of the Alfred P. Sloan Research fellowship in Computational and Molecular Evolutionary Biology in 2019.
 As a computational biologist and statistician by training, Dr. Chen’s research bridges statistical methodological advances and biomedical applications.
 Her group develops computational methods and open source tools to address challenges posed by high-throughput technologies for data analysis and interpretation.
 She has led analysis for numerous genomics projects, including single cell RNA-seq analysis for female reproductive systems in Human Cell Atlas project.
 Other scientific highlights in cancer genomics include: profiling esophageal squamous-cell carcinoma for Asian population for the first time and profiling matched primaries and multiple metastases from 16 breast cancer patients.
 As Faculty Director, Dr. Chen oversees development of all bioinformatics projects, facilitates on-campus team science, and sets overall policy/infrastructure for the Bioinformatics Core Facility.

 Wenjun Kang, MS